 5. Go fruit and vegetable heavy at breakfast and snacks

 Many vegans complain when they go to France because they do not eat a lot of vegetables.
 We think this is for several reasons.
-For many of us, vegetables are really important, we are used to having them and when we don't we can feel sluggish and just not on good form.
+For many of us, vegetables are really important, we are used to having them and when we don’t we can feel sluggish and just not in good form.
 This is especially the case when you choose a dish like a cheeseless pizza, you simply do not get many vegetables.
-Our advice is to skip the white bread based breakfasts and use this meal to eat fruits and vegetables.
-Keep these foods onhand and snack on them during the day even if you are still full from lunch.
-By doing this you will eat less of the less than optimal food at dinner time.
+Our advice is to skip the white bread-based breakfasts and use this meal to eat fruits and vegetables.
+Keep these foods on hand and snack on them during the day even if you are still full from lunch.
+By doing this you will eat less or less than optimal food at dinner time.
 For those really serious about vegetables, consider buying a bag of arugula and munching on that.
-It's really not as bad as it sounds.
+It’s really not as bad as it sounds.

 6. Eat picnics

 If the weather is good, then consider going to a local supermarket or a local market, stocking up on lots of goodies.
 Find a park, and sit down and enjoy the probably very pleasant view.
 Hummus, carrot salad, prepared salads, dressings, vegan yogurts, and more are available at even the smallest supermarket.
 If it is summer, don’t forget the incredible fruit that France is famous for.
 If this doesn’t feel special enough, then buy yourself a smaller bottle of wine, bring a cup from home, and enjoy a glass of wine.
 It’s not illegal in France!